CityOfZion/standards/Introduction.md

 </p>

 # What is CoZ?
 CoZ is a global open source blockchain development group that develops tool to enable ecosystem growth.
 CoZ is a unique open source initiative in that it awards contributions to its various project.
-Awards are distributed to the development community using a number of mechanisms with the most common being directly associated with a GitHub issue or pull request.
+Awards are distributed to the community using a number of mechanisms with the most common being directly associated with a GitHub issue or pull request.

  # How to participate: